MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ### Start with an Azure subscription
 Use of native Azure services requires an Azure subscription.
 If you don’t already have an active subscription, you can quickly and easily [create a free account](https://azure.microsoft.com/free/).

 App Center Push has constraints around number of devices registered and number of pushes available to each application.
-If your needs demand higher volumes or you would like to tailor feature sets to your application, check out Notification Hubs [pricing details](https://azure.microsoft.com/pricing/details/notification-hubs/).
+If your needs demand higher volumes, or you want to tailor feature sets to your application, check out Notification Hubs [pricing details](https://azure.microsoft.com/pricing/details/notification-hubs/).

 ### Get started with Azure Notification Hubs
 If you’ve previously used App Center Push within your application(s), you’ve probably gone through the following setup process: